Xilinx/Vitis-Tutorials/AI_Engine_Development/Design_Tutorials/01-aie_lenet_tutorial/README.md

   <summary>Data Flow Graph</summary>

 ### Data Flow Graph

 This section describes the overall data-flow graph specification of the LeNet design which is compiled by the AI Engine compiler.
-Refer to [AI Engine Programming](https://docs.xilinx.com/access/sources/dita/map?Doc_Version=2023.1%20English&url=ug1079-ai-engine-kernel-coding) section in the AI Engine Documentation for information on ADF graphs.
+Refer to [AI Engine Graph Programming](https://docs.xilinx.com/r/en-US/ug1079-ai-engine-kernel-coding/Introduction-to-Graph-Programming) section in the AI Engine Documentation for information on ADF graphs.

 The overall graph definition of the design is contained in the `graph.cpp` file.
 The following steps describe the definition of the graph.